rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 The `WebEmbedder` object exposes the following methods:
 - `launchPreallocatedProcess()`: this will create a new content process with no content.
+- `systemAlerts`: this object exposes methods for invoking notification features of the system
+  - `resendAll()`: this will resend all stored notifications from the Notifications DB.

 ## WindowProvider delegate